 Don’t forget to step down into the basin of the creek in front of the temple.
 This area is filled with fiddler crabs!

-Guided Tour Of Tai O
+Book A Guided Tour Of Tai O

-Many visitors choose to combine a trip to Tai O along with a visit to the Big Buddha, and Po Lin Monastery.
+Many visitors choose to combine a trip to Tai O fishing village along with a visit to the Big Buddha, and Po Lin Monastery.
 The Lantau Cultural and Heritage Insight Tour is a popular guided tour of these major landmarks in Hong Kong.
-If think you’ll be more comfortable taking a guided tour, I’d recommend this one.
+If you think you’ll be more comfortable taking a guided tour, I’d recommend this one.